 Especially the limits of the “personal” and “professional” -plans are quite modest: with the “personal” -plan you could during a year only sell on average for about $137/day to stay within the limit and with the “professional” -plan you could only sell for an average of about $274/day in a 12 month period.
 And it is good to emphasize that these are turnover limits, not profit limits.

 Product limits: Two of Volusion’s cheaper plans also have product limits.
 With the cheapest plan you are limited to having at most 100 products in your store and with the $79/month plan you can have at most 5,000 products in your store.

 When you combine the above information with the important fact that Volusion’s two cheapest plans don’t support 3rd party gateways, it is easy to come to the conclusion that Volusion really wants people to choose its $299/month or custom plan.
 That is obviously natural, as they likely make more profit on customers on those plans.

 2021 Volusion themes / templates

 Volusion’s 2021 theme offering seems pretty solid: at the time of writing this, they offer a total of 45 themes, of which 34 are paid / premium and 11 are free.
 All the paid themes cost $180 per theme.
-In terms of categorizing Volusion’s themes, it can be said that the free themes represent traditional store templates and on the other hand the paid themes also include more modern looking templates.
+In terms of categorizing Volusion’s themes, it can be said that the free themes represent traditional store templates and on the other hand the paid themes also include more modern-looking templates.

 When comparing Volusion’s templates to Shopify’s, it is difficult to find huge differences in how they look.
 However, Shopify does offer more templates: at the time of updating this, they have 10 free templates and 71 paid themes.
-At Shopify the prices for the paid themes range from $140 to $180.
+At Shopify the prices for the paid themes range from $150 to $350.